z390development/z390/Doc/readme.txt

         5)  DEMO.LST – linker listing
         6)  DEMO.LOG – execution log including WTO display message
     e.
 Optional downloads from www.z390.org for use with z390 install include the following:
+        1)   PTF fix and enhancement zip files with InstallShield install for Windows.
+These Optional hot fixes and enhancements are published between full releases for users that need specific fixes or enhancements.
+See the README.TXT file in zip for help.
-        1)   Regression tests for all z390 components - these tests have been successfully run on Windows Vista, Windows XP, and Ubuntu Linux 6.06 LTS using J2RE 1.5.0_12.
+        2)   Regression tests for all z390 components - these tests have been successfully run on Windows Vista, Windows XP, and Ubuntu Linux 6.06 LTS using J2RE 1.6.0_04.
-        2)   Public domain MVS 3.8 macro library with associated WTO demo and test programs.
+        3)   Public domain MVS 3.8 macro library with associated WTO demo and test programs.
                Note the WTO demo using the MVS 3.8 macros works because the SVC interface is the same for z390.
 Most other SVC interfaces are different.
 These macros are made available for reference only as z390 automatically installs its only version of MVS